Dead People Server

 Madge Blake (actress) -- Dead.
 Heart attack.
 Died February 19, 1969.
 Born May 31, 1899.
 Aunt Harriet on the Batman TV show, the gossip columnist in Singin' in the Rain, didn't become an actress until she was 50.
 IMDb FindAGrave

 Robert Blake (actor) -- Alive.
 Born September 18, 1933.
-A kid in Our Gang shorts, later Baretta on TV, last wife shot, Blake arrested about a year later for her murder but was later acquitted (just like OJ).
+A kid in Our Gang shorts, later Baretta on TV, last wife murdered with a gun, Blake arrested about a year later for her murder but was later acquitted (just like OJ).
 IMDb

 Whitney Blake (actress) -- Dead.
 Died September 28, 2002.
 Born February 20, 1925.
 Dorothy in Hazel, Meredith Baxter's mother.
 IMDb